VTB Bank: Shareholders

 In February 2011, the government floated an additional 10% minus two shares of VTB Bank.
 The private investors, who paid a total of 95.7 billion rubles ($3.1 billion) for the assets, included the investment funds Generali, TPG Capital, China Investment Corp, a sovereign wealth fund responsible for managing China's foreign exchange reserves, and companies affiliated with businessman Suleyman Kerimov.

-In May 2013 VTB completed a secondary public offering (SPO), issuing 2.5 trillion new additional shares by public subscription.
+In May 2013, VTB completed a secondary public offering (SPO), issuing 2.5 trillion new shares through a public subscription.
 All shares were placed on Moscow's primary stock exchange.
 The government did not participate in the SPO, so its stake in the bank decreased to 60.9% after the subscription closed.
 The bank raised 102.5 billion rubles worth of additional capital.
-Three sovereign wealth funds, Norway's Norges Bank Investment Management, Qatar Holding LLC and the State Oil Fund of the Republic of Azerbaijan (SOFAZ) and commercial bank China Construction Bank became the largest investors during the SPO, after purchasing more than half of the additional shares issued.
+Three sovereign wealth funds, Norway's Norges Bank Investment Management, Qatar Holding LLC, and the State Oil Fund of the Republic of Azerbaijan (SOFAZ) and commercial bank China Construction Bank became the largest investors during the SPO, after purchasing more than half of the additional shares issued.

-In 2017 the main shareholder of VTB is the Russian government, which owned 60.9% of the lender through its Federal Agency for State Property Management.
-The remaining shares are split between holders of its Global Depository Receipts and minority shareholders, both individuals and companies.
+In 2017, the main shareholder of VTB was the Russian government, which owned 60.9% of the lender through its Federal Agency for State Property Management.
+The remaining shares were split between holders of its Global Depository Receipts and minority shareholders, both individuals and companies.

 2020 and onward

-As of February 2022 the bank reported that its stock shares are distributed in the following way:
+As of February 2022, the bank reported that its stock shares were distributed in the following way: